Classification of weak Bruhat interval modules of $0$-Hecke algebras: Abstract

 \section{Abstract}

-Weak Bruhat interval modules of the $0$-Hecke algebra in type $A$ provide a uniform approach to studying modules associated with noteworthy families of quasisymmetric functions.
-Recently this kind of modules were generalized from type $A$ to all Coxeter types.
+Weak Bruhat interval modules of the $0$-Hecke algebra in type $A$ offer a unified framework for studying modules associated to quasisymmetric functions.
+This class of modules has recently been generalized from type $A$ to all Coxeter types.
 In this paper, we give an equivalent description, in a type-independent manner, when two left weak Bruhat intervals in a Coxeter group are descent-preserving isomorphic.
-As an application, we classify all left weak Bruhat interval modules of $0$-Hecke algebras up to isomorphism, and thereby answer an open question and resolve in the affirmative a conjecture of Jung, Kim, Lee, and Oh.
-Additionally, for finite Coxeter groups we show that the set of minimum (or maximum) elements of all left weak Bruhat intervals in each descent-preserving isomorphism class forms an interval under the right weak Bruhat order.
+As an application, we classify all weak Bruhat interval modules of $0$-Hecke algebras up to isomorphism, and thereby answering an open question of Jung-Kim-Lee-Oh and confirming a conjecture of Kim-Lee-Oh.
+Furthermore, for finite Coxeter groups, we show that the set of minimum (respectively, maximum) elements of all left weak Bruhat intervals within each descent-preserving isomorphism class forms an interval under the right weak Bruhat order.